wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <a href="https://wilsonmar.github.io/mac-osx-terminal">This tutorial</a> describes how to make use of the macOS Terminal to make your life easier and less frustrating.

-What Apple calls the Terminal is what Linux people call the shell (more specifically, the Bash shell).
+What Apple calls the Terminal is what Linux people call the shell console (more specifically, the Bash shell).
 It's also called a command-line terminal, abbreviated as CLI.

 Information here is often used in interview questions.